 An emotional support dog is a special kind of animal that helps in improving the life quality of an individual with mental and emotional disabilities.
 An emotional support animal is not a general pet and must be recognized as an ESA through an ESA letter issued by a therapist.
 A mental health professional can recommend ESA after proper assessment of the patient to evaluate their mental and emotional needs.

-While getting your ESA letter, it is important to note that only licensed mental health practitioners can do so.
+While getting an ESA letter for dog, it is important to note that only licensed mental health practitioners can do so.
 Unlike a pet, an emotional support dog serves the purpose of providing relief from mental and emotional duress with their unconditional love and companionship.

 You may be wondering, “How should I train my dog to be an emotional support dog?”
 Well, to your delight, unlike service dogs and therapy dogs, an emotional support dog does not require any exclusive training.
 A service dog or a therapy dog is often specifically trained according to its owner’s disability to provide the required assistance.